For glazing installers

 Your weekly routine

 Map.
 Score.
-Reach.
+Plan.

 Three steps, one Monday-morning routine — tuned for window and door pipelines.